diaplexus/diaplexus-book/solution-proximity.md

 ### Knowledge Domains

 There must exist domains of knowledge such that domains X and Y have minimal overlapping tools and concepts, and the domain takes an entire human lifespan of effort to master.
 Then it would follow that there's a fundamental necessity for interdisciplinary cooperation as huge swaths of knowledge would be completely unaccessible to an individual.
+It should also follow that more and more of human knowledge will become inaccessible to an individual due human lifespans in the future.

 **Q:** Does there exist a hierachy of programming concepts such that clean abstractions can exist to promote optimal cooperation between domains of knowledge?